Volt Technical Resources

-Volt Technical Resources is an American Recruitment/recruiting organization / employment agency based in New York City but with operations throughout North America.
+Volt Technical Resources is an American employment agency based in New York City but with operations throughout North America.
 Volt Technical Resources is a business unit of Volt Workforce Solutions, a subsidiary of Volt Information Sciences (currently trading over-the-counter as VISI.)
 While Volt is best known for temporary, technical staffing services they also provide direct (Full Time) placement services.
 In June 2007, Volt was named #2 IT Staffing Company in the US by Staffing Industry Analysts.
 According to Staffing Industry Analysts, on January 11, 2013, the Securities and Exchange Commission announced it filed suit against Volt CFO Jack Egan, in a scheme to allegedly overstate revenue and mislead auditors.
-On Wednesday, January 26, 2011, the company was delisted from the New York Stock Exchange for failing to file its November 1, 2009 Form 10-K and certain other filings.
+On January 26, 2011, the company was delisted from the New York Stock Exchange for failing to file its November 1, 2009 Form 10-K and certain other filings.